 What Are Indirect Fillings?

-There are some issues associated with dental fillings and some of them are discussed below.
+There are some problems associated with dental fillings Houston and some of them are highlighted below:

 Tooth Sensitivity: This is the most common dental issue after any dental treatment or procedure.
 Tooth sensitivity immediately after dental filling Houston procedure is normal and should subside after a few weeks.
 During this period, try as much as possible to avoid diets like extremely hot or cold foods and drinks that can trigger tooth sensitivity.
 More so, avoid anything that can put too much pressure on the treated area.
 However, if the tooth sensitivity persists after three to four weeks, get in touch with your dentist as soon as possible.